-Centaur Data Processing
+Pegasus Data Processing

-Congratulations, you have offloaded a service run and have data from each Centaur.
+You've offloaded a service run and have data from each Pegasus.
 Follow the steps in this document to reorganize the data into station/channel/day volumes.
 Then, create a stationXML for your experiment using Nexus (see step 6) before submitting data to the EarthScope Primary Instrument Center (EPIC).
 Unix commands (bold print) and any command line arguments are highlighted in yellow.